jzangg/ECS_171_Final_Project/README.md

 Y = df["Outcome"]
 x_train, x_test, y_train, y_test = train_test_split(X, Y, test_size=0.2, random_state=1)
 ```
-The types of models consist of a Logistic Regression model, an Artificial Neural Network, and a Support Vector Machine with a RBF kernel.
+The types of models consist of a Logistic Regression model, a Support Vector Machine with a RBF kernel, and an Artificial Neural Network.